webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-module.md

 ```

 After triggering this command, it will ask for some information
-regarding the Module.
+regarding the Module,answers are also mentioned here.
 Like:-

 Technology to be used for Frontend:-
 ```
 ?
 Choose the tech stack of the module:  Module - Vue3 & PrimeVue
 ```

-You can change the option by using arrow key.

-Vue3 & PrimeVue will provide primevue components with vue3 for the frontend.
-Vue2 & Buefy will provide Buefy components (using Bulma css) with vue2 for the frontend.

 After that information related to modules such as name, title, description
 etc. of the module.

-- Name of The Module you want to create.
-For example Products.
     ```
     ?
-Enter your module name:
+Enter your module name:  Product
     ```
 - Enter more relevant name for your module.
 Example Product Management etc.
     ```
     ?
 Enter meaningful title for your module: